 Candoco’s current Artistic Co-Directors Stine Nilsen and Pedro Machado were appointed as Celeste’s successors in 2007.
 Having danced with the company for seven and nine years respectively, they brought a natural understanding of the company’s ethos to the role and continued to push the boundaries of the definition of dance with bold and diverse commissions.
 They commissioned work from leading choreographers Emanuel Gat, Rachid Ouramdane, Wendy Houstoun and Javier de Frutos, restaged Trisha Brown’s seminal Set and Reset to include disabled dancers for the first time, and commissioned the UK’s leading disabled choreographers; Marc Brew and Claire Cunningham for Unlimited – part of the London 2012 Cultural Festival.
 Under their directorship they took Candoco from the Bird’s Nest in Beijing to the Olympic Stadium in London; performing at the handover ceremonies in 2008 and returning, alongside Coldplay, at the Paralympic Closing in 2012.
 In 2018, Ben Wright and Candoco founding member Charlotte Darbyshire joined the company as Artistic Co-Directors.

 Candoco’s commitment to learning has always underpinned all of the company’s activities providing participatory and professional development opportunities alongside its live performances to widen participation in dance by disabled people and to showcase the quality and excitement created through difference.
-Widely acknowledged as the world’s leading exponent of inclusive dance practice, Candoco’s groundbreaking approach to teaching was a precursor to formal programmes including the Candoco Foundation Course in Dance for Disabled Students (2004 – 2007), and the addition of And Who Shall Go to the Ball? by Rafael Bonachela to the GCSE Dance Specification – the first time a work featuring disabled performers has been included.
+Widely acknowledged as the world’s leading exponent of inclusive dance practice, Candoco’s groundbreaking approach to teaching was a precursor to formal programmes including the Candoco Foundation Course in Dance for Disabled Students (2004 – 2007), and the addition of And Who Shall Go to the Ball? by Rafael Bonachela to the GCSE Dance Specification – the first time a work featuring disabled performers was included.
 Currently we have a partnership with Trinity Laban Conservatoire of Music and Dance that aims to ensure pathways for disabled students to prevocational and vocational training through to professional employment.
 Candoco’s In Dialogue strand hosts talks and workshops that offer an insight into our creative process and facilitates debate around dance, disability and aesthetics.